DoktorlHouse/CarCountingYolov4-DeepSort/README.md

 ```
 The output flag allows you to save the resulting video of the object tracker running so that you can view it again later.
 Video will be saved to the path that you set. (outputs folder is where it will be if you run the above command!)

-If you want to run yolov3 set the model flag to ``--model yolov3``, upload the yolov3.weights to the 'data' folder and adjust the weights flag in above commands. (see all the available command line flags and descriptions of them in a below section)

 ## Running the Tracker with YOLOv4-Tiny
 The following commands will allow you to run yolov4-tiny model.
 Yolov4-tiny allows you to obtain a higher speed (FPS) for the tracker at a slight cost to accuracy.
 Make sure that you have downloaded the tiny weights file and added it to the 'data' folder in order for commands to work!